FHU/2023-os-memes/_posts/2023-03-02-tbone68-paging-intro-meme.md

 ---
-title:
+title: Paging
-author:
+author: Griz
-image:
+image: invalid_termination.jpg
-chapter:
+chapter: 18
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+All the unused space in-between the address space and stack will be marked invalid, and if the process tries to access such memory, it will generate a trap to the OS which will likely terminate the process.